nwillc/genfuncs/README.md

 ## type [Heap](<https://github.com/nwillc/genfuncs/blob/master/container/heap.go#L28-L32>)

-Heap implements an ordered heap of any type which can be min heap or max heap depending on the compare provided\.
-Heap implements Queue\.
+Heap implements an ordered heap of any type which can be min heap or max heap depending on the compare provided.
+Heap implements Queue.

 ```go
 type Heap[T any] struct {